If you’ve heard your riding mates carrying on about Zwift and smart trainers but you have no idea what they’re talking about, let us help.

-The boom of cycling apps such as TrainerRoad, Zwift and The Sufferfest have created a cottage industry of smart trainers for the simple reason that the tool makes indoor riding so much more engaging.
+The boom of indoor cycling apps such as TrainerRoad, Zwift, RGT Cycling and The Sufferfest have created a cottage industry of smart trainers for the simple reason that the tool makes indoor cycling so much more engaging.

-When riding a virtual course on a smart trainer, if you begin to climb a hill the resistance ramps up and you have to pedal harder, just like when riding outdoors.
+When riding a virtual course on a smart trainer, if you begin to climb a hill the resistance ramps up and you have to pedal harder (or change to an easier gear!), just like when riding outdoors.
 This works with real-life POV video on apps such as Rouvy and FulGaz, as well as digital worlds like Zwift.

-Similarly, when doing workouts on something like TrainerRoad or The Sufferfest, a smart trainer automatically sets resistance to the exact prescribed wattage, so you don’t have to worry about gauging or pacing your effort.
+Similarly, when doing structured workouts, a smart trainer automatically sets resistance to the exact prescribed wattage, so you don’t have to worry about gauging or pacing your effort.

-So, there are key reasons to use a smart trainer: to make indoor riding much more fun and more productive.
+So, there are key reasons to use a smart trainer: to make indoor cycling much more fun and more productive.

 How a smart trainer works